 Driving from Vík/East to Seljalandsfoss you drive the Road 1 straight past Jökulsárlón Glacier Lagoon, through Kirkjubæjarklaustur and the town Vík.
 When you are at Vík you have about 50 minutes left before you reach Seljalandsfoss.
 Just continue straight on Road 1 until you see the sign to Þórsmerkurvegur, road number 249 leading you to Seljalandsfoss, Gljúfrabúi and eventually Þórsmörk Valley.

-If the path behind the waterfall gets too slippery it will be closed.
-Please be respectful of the closing and don’t try to go past the fence, it is put up for your own safety!
+If the path behind the waterfall gets too icy and slippery it will be closed.
+Please respect the closure and don’t try to go past the fence, it is put up for your own safety!

 In winter the waterfall is lit up with two enormous light beams and the visual is spectacular.
 It is truly worth a drive past and could be the perfect add-on to a night of Northern Lights hunting.